With Twitter in chaos, some ways to protect your account

 While there’s not much you can do about Musk’s on-the-fly teardown of one of the world’s key online information ecosystems, there are steps to protect your account if you, like millions of other Twitter users, are not ready to flee the coop in search for an alternative.

-ENABLE MULTI-STEP AUNTHETICATION
+ENABLE MULTI-STEP AUTHENTICATION

 If you only use your login and password to sign in to Twitter, it’s important, especially now, to add an extra step to the process so it becomes more difficult for hackers to access your account.